STAT545-UBC-hw-2018-19/hw06-curtis77/Homework6-Exercises.md

 ![](Homework6-Exercises_files/figure-markdown_github/unnamed-chunk-13-1.png)

-As can be seen from the plot, Norway seems to have the largest change iover time.
+As can be seen from the plot, Norway seems to have the largest change in GDP per capita over time.
 Albania seems to have the smallest increase in GDP per capita over time.